PaulnKruse/PaulnKruse/README.md

 I'm relocating to **Charleston, SC** in 2026 and seeking:

+- **Analytics Leadership** roles where data drives strategy
-- **Senior Data Engineer** or **Analytics Engineer** roles
+- **Senior Data Engineer** or **Analytics Engineer** positions
+- Opportunities to bridge the gap between technical execution and business decisions
 - Companies that value building things right over building things fast
-- Teams where data actually drives decisions
+- Teams where data professionals have a seat at the decision-making table

-- Remote-friendly or Charleston-based positions
+I'm not looking to be a back-end specialist who never sees the business impact.
+I want to **own outcomes**, not just outputs.

 **Available:** August 2026